royboy789/Angular-Wordpress-Theme/readme.md

 Documentation
 --------------
+**FRONT PAGE** - front-page.php is identical to index.php, to allow for your theme to be adjusted accordingly.

 **Navigation** - Defaulted to "Header Nav", needs to be created in the Wordpress Dashboard (and used prior to creating pages for your navigation structure.
 This will automatically create a routing navigation on the front-end.

 **Content Block** - used to insert content from page or post,